Observation tower: Dedicated observation towers

 In particular prior to World War I rambler associations, and some municipalities, built observation towers on numerous summits.
 Usually these towers were built of stone, however sometimes wood or iron was also used.
 At nearly all these towers access to the observation deck, usually at a height of between 5 and 40 metres, is only possible by way of stairs.
 Most of these towers are used only for tourism, however some of these towers might also be used, at times of high forest fire risk, as fire observation posts or in times of war as military observation posts with anti-aircraft positions placed beside it.
 Further uses were not intended at most of these buildings, although some of these towers today now carry antennas for police/fire engine radios, portable radio or low power FM- and TV-transmitters.
 Older observation towers frequently have a flag pole at its top.

 Some of these towers are permanently accessible, either free or with the payment of an admission fee.
 Others are accessible only at certain times, in most cases only with the payment of an admission fee.
 At these towers the platform is usually open, with some having a restaurant in the basement.
-There are also towers with a much more extensive use; for example. the observation tower on Rossberg mountains in Reutlingen contains a hotel within its structure.
+There are also towers with a much more extensive use; for example, the observation tower on Rossberg mountains in Reutlingen contains a hotel within its structure.

 Although most of these towers were initially built before World War I, such structures are still being built, in particular as attractions at horticultural shows.
 Modern observation towers are in most cases no longer built of brick, but concrete, steel and wood are used as the preferred building materials.

 Permanent observation towers are also sometimes found in amusement parks, however in parks where each attraction is not separately paid for, panorama rides are preferred.

 Watch towers

 Watch towers are observation towers, on which persons supervise a larger area.
-Strictly speaking, control towers also fall into this category, although surveillance from these structures is mostly done in a non-optical way using Radar.
-Watch towers usually have a closed pulpit to protect the observer against bad weather.
+Strictly speaking, control towers also fall into this category, although surveillance from these structures is mostly done in a non-optical way using radar.
+Watch towers usually have a closed pulpit to protect the observer from bad weather.
 Watch towers do not have an elevator as a rule, since these buildings are mostly not higher than 20 metres.
 Active watch towers are not as a rule accessible to the public, since they usually serve for the monitoring of sensitive ranges.
 However watch towers can be quite ordered for forest fire monitoring a platform accessible for the public or be used during times without forest fire risk as observation towers.
 Shut down watch towers can however be easily converted to observation towers.